 Price: free version available, PRO with added features costs $19.99

 Mac App Store Rating: 4.5 out of 5

 "Elmedia is one of the best media players for MAC because of its versatility and user-friendliness.
 Although the free version offers ample features, however, if you need more!
 You can always upgrade it at a nominal cost.", — Lucas Brown, Reviewsed

 Open the app and add your music to the playlist:

 VLC is a common way of opening WMA files on Mac for obvious reasons - it’s free, safe, and absolutely stuffed with various options.
-These range from a simple equalizer to full-on interface adjustments.

 Once you get used to the player, it becomes easy to do whatever you need with any given music file - to speed it up, add some bass, or visualize it.
 There are a ton of handy hotkeys and shortcuts, which can also be rebound if you want to.